lyh710/deep_piano/README.md

-# deep_music
+# deep_piano
-Music generation using deep learning.
+Piano music generation using deep learning.

 ## Aim
 There are largely 2 ways to generate music: one is to generate the sound waves, the latter is to generate notation (sheet music).
 We tried the first and failed (https://github.com/lyh710/deep_piano/tree/music_as_time_series), and moved on to the latter as shown here.